 Newton population, income and job opportunities are on the rise overall, employing more people living in Newton each year with its abundance of corporate headquarters and a direct connection to the train.

-Newtown demographics boast more diversity than some of the surrounding towns, with a large population of Asian, Hispanic and African Americans.
+Newtown demographics boast more diversity than some of the surrounding towns, with a large population of Asian, Hispanic and Black or African American residents.
 A proportionately large number of residents in Newton also speak Hebrew.

 Cost of Living in Newton